R4EPI/R4EPIs-website/content/welcome/_index.en.md

 ### Setting the default R repository if using MRAN

 If you are using Microsoft's version of R (MRAN), the packages are all locked to one specific date (as of this writing, it's 2018-08-07).
-If you are unsure whether you have MRAN or CRAN R installed then see the [FAQ](<https://github.com/R4EPI/sitrep/wiki/4).
+If you are unsure whether you have MRAN or CRAN R installed then see this [FAQ](https://r4epis.netlify.com/faq/#i-am-unsure-if-i-have-the-mran-or-cran-version-of-r-installed).

 To install packages that were either created or updated after this date, you should use the RStudio cloud repository.
 The following code will update a file called `.Rprofile` that lives in your home directory (on Windows, this directory is usually "C:\Users\\\<username>").